Escohen98/CustomCTF/README.md

 ## Challenge:
 <details>

   <summary> Steps to Reproduce </summary>

-1. Nmap to find the port
+    1. Nmap to find the port<br>
-2. Use the port to access the client
+    2. Use the port to access the client<br>
-3. Ping server with response that has hidden credentials.
+    3. Ping server with response that has hidden credentials<br>
-4. Sniff network to find unencrypted information
+    4. Sniff network to find unencrypted information<br>
-5. Login to account
+    5. Login to account<br>
-6. Download encrypted message
+    6. Download encrypted message<br>
-7. Decrypt the message
+    7. Decrypt the message<br>
     8. Enter flag

 </details>

 <details>

   <summary> Easter Egg </summary>

     1. Find flag\_client file
     2. chmod into source code
     3. Find special flag
     4. Enter into flag

 </details>

 ## Notes